 You can choose kids’ baseball cleats from a few different heights.

-Low: A low-cut baseball cleat has a comfortable fit because the top of the shoe sits just below the ankle.
+Low: A low-cut baseball cleat has a comfortable fit because the top of the shoe sits just under the ankle.
 It doesn’t have any support for the ankle, a low-cut baseball cleat probably isn’t the best choice for players who tend to get twisted ankles.
 For those who need extra mobility, such as infielders, low-cut shoes are useful.

 Mid-cut: A mid-cut baseball cleat fits at the center of the ankle, providing good flexibility and support.
 Some players don’t like the restrictive feel of this type of shoe, but it does help guard against ankle injuries.

 High: You rarely see high-cut baseball cleats, especially for youth players, but if your child needs maximum ankle support, you might want to shop around.

 You can find baseball cleats for kids in several different colors, including red, white, gray, navy, and black, but the majority of players wear dark colors to hide dirt and grime.
 Some youth players try to match the color of their shoes to their uniform colors, and it’s common to find blue, red, or white accents on black baseball cleats.
 Other accent colors are rare, but you might find some if you’re persistent.

 Youth baseball bat: Mizuno B20 Hot Metal Baseball Bat

 A baseball bat needs to be the right size and weight for a youth player.
 Mizuno is a top manufacturer of youth bats, and the B20 is a nice pick for younger players who are just starting the game.